-The Exchange believes not supporting orders with a Market Peg instruction, orders with a Discretionary Range, and Supplemental Peg Orders across the Control Group and three Test Groups is consistent with the Act and the intentions of the Tick Pilot because it would allow the Exchange to offer the same order types for all Pilot Securities, thereby ensuring consistent functionality while further decreasing any potential impact on data analysis.
-The Exchange also believes that its proposed changes to orders with a Market Peg instruction, orders with a Discretionary Range, and Supplemental Peg Orders are also consistent with the Act because they are intended to eliminate unnecessary System complexity and risk across the Control Group and three Test Groups based on the de minimis current usage of such order types and instructions in Pilot Securities and/or their limited ability to execute under the Plan's minimum trading and quoting increments or Trade-at Prohibition.
-For example, during March 2016, the alternative pegging functionality of MidPoint Peg Orders, orders with a Market Peg instruction, orders with a Non-Displayed instruction, and Supplemental Peg Orders accounted for 0.01%, 0.02%, 0.92%, and 0.01%, respectively, of volume in eligible Pilot Securities on the Exchange, BYX, BZX and EDGX combined.
+The Exchange also believes that its proposed changes to orders with a Market Peg instruction, orders with a Discretionary Range, orders with a Non-Displayed instruction, Supplemental Peg Orders, and Display-Price Sliding are also consistent with the Act because they are intended to eliminate unnecessary System complexity and risk based on the de minimis current usage of such order types and instructions in Pilot Securities and/or their limited ability to execute under the Plan's minimum trading and quoting increments or Trade-at Prohibition.45 For example, during March 2016, the alternative pegging functionality of MidPoint Peg Orders, orders with a Market Peg instruction, orders with a Non-Displayed instruction, and Supplemental Peg Orders accounted for 0.01%, 0.02%, 0.92%, and 0.01%, respectively, of volume in eligible Pilot Securities on the Exchange, BYX, BZX and EDGX combined.
 Notably, orders with a Discretionary Range accounted for 0.00% of volume in eligible Pilot Securities on the Exchange, BYX, BZX and EDGX combined.